The Cellar Team

 What’s your background?

-I have restaurants in my blood, both sides of my family have a strong history in cooking, it isn’t a surprise that I had a natural following to the restaurant biz.
+I have restaurants in my blood, both sides of my family have a background in cooking, it isn’t a surprise that I had a natural following to the restaurant biz.
 In 2012 after a brief stint working at The Terrace Restaurant at Mission Hill I decided it was time switch sides from restaurants to retail.

 When did you realize you wanted to pursue the wine industry?